henrysky/astroNN/docs/source/tools_apogee.rst

 APOGEE data downloaders
 =======================

-astroNN apogee data downloaders always act as functions that will return you the path of downloaded file(s), and download it if it does not exist locally.
+astroNN apogee data downloader always act as functions that will return you the path of downloaded file(s), and download it if it does not exist locally.

 -----------------------------------
 General way to open the fits file
 -----------------------------------

+astropy.io.fits documentation: http://docs.astropy.org/en/stable/io/fits/

 .. code:: python